-- Direct common tangents to two circles meet on the line joining the centers and hence divide it externally in the ratio of their radii.
+- Direct common tangents to two circles meet on the line joining the centres and hence divide it externally in the ratio of their radii.

-- Transverse common tangents also meet on the line of centers as the direct common tangents but the difference being that they divide it internally in the ratio of their radii.
+- Transverse common tangents also meet on the line of centres as the direct common tangents but the difference being that they divide it internally in the ratio of their radii.

 - There cannot be any common tangent if a circle lies completely inside another without touching it.

 - If two circles touch each other internally one and only one common tangent is possible.

 - If two circles touch each other in two distinct points, then in such a case, two common tangents can be drawn.